grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 Grafana Alerting does not support sending alerts to the AWS Managed Service for Prometheus due to the lack of sigv4 support in Prometheus.
 {{% /admonition %}}

-Once you have added the Alertmanager, you can use the Grafana Alerting UI to manage silences, contact points, and notification policies.
+After you have added the Alertmanager, you can use the Grafana Alerting UI to manage silences, contact points, and notification policies.
 A drop-down option in these pages allows you to switch between alertmanagers.

 External alertmanagers should now be configured as data sources using Grafana Configuration from the main Grafana navigation menu.
 This enables you to manage the contact points and notification policies of external alertmanagers from within Grafana and also encrypts HTTP basic authentication credentials.